 The more options there are, the harder it is to focus on something and select something particular to purchase.
 If you still have to work with a huge number of products, you should add hints.
 ‘We’d recommend’ or ‘Sales hit’ hints will help guide users towards buying stuff.

 Speak the same language

-A target audience of your resource is defined in big part by the style of copy it features.
-Entertainment portals have a commonly-understandable copy with minimum usage of special terms.
+A target audience of your resource is defined in big part by the style of copying its features.
+Entertainment portals have a commonly-understandable copy with a minimum usage of special terms.
 Narrow-focus sites can afford some slang that related experts use and understand.

 Read also: 5 Best Strategies to Improve Website UX

 Help your users understand the platform initially with tips and hints.
 But don’t be over intrusive and annoying by making all of the hints:

 - ability to disable